-Hackney Borough Council is the latest organisation to be hit by what they describe as a “serious cyber attack”.
-The attack happened on Tuesday 13th October and is continuing to affect its services and systems.
+Hackney Borough Council was hit by what they described as a “serious cyber attack” on Tuesday 13th October.

-Currently, the extent of the damage is still unknown, but Hackney Council are working with the National Cyber Security Centre (NCSC), the Ministry of Housing, local government and cyber security experts to assess the impact of the attack.
+Hackney Council are reportedly continuing to work with the National Cyber Security Centre (NCSC), the Ministry of Housing, local government and cyber security experts to assess the impact of the attack.

 Large cyber attacks like this one can have serious consequences, both for Hackney Borough Council and for people in their ward.
 If you live in Hackney Borough, it’s important to minimise any potential damage to your personal data from this breach.
 You can read some of our tips on how to protect your data below.